Are My Recreational Vehicles Exempt In Bankruptcy?

 • Your total household yearly gross income during the most recent six months was less than the median income for a household of its size.
 However, the median income test is not set in stone.
 Even if you are over the median income, you may still be eligible under Chapter 7 if you have certain offsets like high mortgage payments, high car payments, child support payments, or expensive health insurance payments.

 In most Chapter 7 bankruptcies, you will be granted a discharge, eliminating the majority of your debts from 90-120 days after we file.
-Discuss your options wit a Tucson Bankruptcy Attorney
+Discuss your options with a Bankruptcy Attorney

 Chapter 13 bankruptcy gives you time to catch back up on your mortgage while protecting you from your other creditors.
 Chapter 13 bankruptcy is designed to give you a way to catch back up on mortgages that have fallen behind and to permanently write down the size of your unsecured debt.